CLIMATE CHANGE AND SNOW GLOBES

 More recently, Greenpeace used a snow globe to draw the press and public attention to another problem also related to climate change: air pollution.
 In December 2020, following a campaign calling for action against this pollution, activists from this organisation handed a “snow globe” to Sofia mayor.
 The special feature is that the snow globe was filled with the dirty air of the city.
 According to the organisation’s data (28 November) that year Sofia was capital city with the dirtiest air in the world.

 Snow globes have also been used in illustrations for different campaigns.
 The poster on the left (2007) is a collaboration between Greenpeace South Africa and TbwaHuntLascaris.
 Simple and forceful: the typical snowman in snow globes has melted; a sentence warns us “Winter: you’ll miss him when he’s gone“.
-This image became very popular and it’s available free of charge on some graphic resource search engines.
-Here you are the link to one of them.
+This image became very popular and it has been available free of charge on some graphic resource search engines.

 On the right you can see a creation by Aya Abdalla for WWF about the issue temperature rising and sea levels.
 A cracked snow globe shows a tortoise that will soon be left without its natural habitat.
 WWF is asking us to help by putting an end to global warming.

 Finally I have included Andrew Loakim’s work as a result of following torrential rainfall in London in 2021.
 Some areas of the British capital received a month’s worth of rain in a single day.